Main 14 Festivals in Barcelona to Attend

 4. Primavera Sound Festival

-The Primavera Sound Festival is held in late May to early June.
-This popular alternative rock and dance festival features extensive line-ups with big names and indie acts.
+The Primavera Sound Festival is held from Thu, Jun 5 to Sat, Jun 7, 2025.
+This popular alternative rock and dance festival hosts line-ups with both big names and indie acts.
 The event takes place at the Parc del Fòrum and is known for its diverse musical genres.
-This festival attracts music lovers from around the world.
+It attracts music lovers from around the world every year.

 The festival is committed to including emerging artists alongside established ones and focuses on sustainability efforts.